Risk analysis & HA

 The assessment of RAMS (Reliability, Availability, Mantainability, Safety) requirements is used in all systems or railway products projects.
 Prior to this, the assessment is carried out using qualitative and quantitative methods that have been consolidated over the years:

 - FMECA (Failure Mode Effects and Criticality Analysis)

 - Corrective and Preventive Maintenance Analysis

-The applicability of the RAM Analysis as well as the Systems, Software and Hardware also occurs for the "Human Factor", which affects the Security functions.
+The applicability of the RAMS Analysis as well as the Systems, Software and Hardware also occurs for the "Human Factor", which affects the Security functions.

 related to Verification and Validation, CENELEC regulations and sector-specific methodologies.